Intriguing, Odd, Yellow

 I tried Ungava gin in a gin and tonic with Fever-Tree aromatic tonic and a veritable fruit bowl of grapefruit, blood orange (a favourite of mine), strawberry, raspberry, lemon, lime and a sprig of mint just because.
 Over the top?
 Yes.
 Surprisingly it was delicious.

-I think there are lots more ways to drink this gin and if you want to try this intriguing gin check it out here.
-You won’t be disappointed.
+I think there are lots more ways to drink this gin and you won’t be disappointed.